almogtavor/date-range-picker/README.md

 # date-range-picker
- A React date picker calendar with ranges.
+⚛️📆 Flexible React date range picker calendar with no dependencies.

 #### Main Features:
   * Pick method - an option of configuring the component to be date picker, range picker, or ranges picker.
   * Days amount tab - an option of selecting a number of days backward from the current date immediately by choosing a number.